trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 that assumptions: it cancelled shuffling effect (minor problem) and introduced dangling references to freed memory (major problem).

-Once understod the fix was trivial: refresh shuffle data if prerequisite list was changed.
+Once understood the fix was trivial: refresh shuffle data if prerequisite list was changed.
 The patch is
 [a few-liner](https://git.savannah.gnu.org/cgit/make.git/commit/?id=ca4234c4b550618df2194e0617c43bb12524f820):